Olaxan/dual-deserts/report.md

 When dispatching the shader kernel, a certain number of work groups in each dimension are requested.
 The product of the kernel group size and the requested number of groups will determine how many times the kernel is run.

+For a volume of 64³ you might, for example, set up a kernel with a group size of (8, 8, 1),
+	which is then dispatched with a requested group count of (8, 8, 64), resulting in the kernel being invoked once per voxel in the volume.

 The kernel provides an ID, represented as a 3D integer vector, which can be used to associate a kernel invokation with a voxel in the volume.
 Flattening this ID will also allow for its use as an index in a GPU buffer, which can be used to pass data between dispatches.

-For a volume of 64³ you might, for example, set up a kernel with a group size of (8, 8, 1),
-	which is then dispatched with a requested group count of (8, 8, 64), resulting in the kernel being invoked once per voxel in the volume.
+It is worth keeping in mind that, while a GPU can perform these calculations faster than a CPU by orders of magnitude, a bottleneck will arise when passing data between the two.

 ## Level of Detail

 When dealing with terrain, it is desireable for the player to be able to see very far into the distance.
+However, the amount of memory used to store volume data grows quickly as the volume does.
+While an SDF volume of 64³ requires roughly 34 MB of storage, a 128³ volume requires 268 MB -- and doubling the volume size again to 256³ increases the storage requirement to a staggering 2 GB.
+Clearly, and not very surprisingly, it's not feasable to represent the entire terrain as a single large volume.
+Some method of division must therefore be implemented.

-### Chunks
+### Uniform Chunks
+Voxel terrain is typically divided into logical chunks.
+These are then streamed in and out depending on the position of the player.
+The size of a chunk depends on a few factors.
+A large chunk is more efficient to render, but requires more time to re-mesh when it has been modified.
+Most engines land somewhere between 32 and 64 voxels per chunk.

+There is a lot to consider when deciding how to handle loading and unloading of chunks.
+No matter how a chunk is represented in the game engine, creating a new one will require allocating memory, which can be slow and costly.
+Re-using chunks is usually a good idea.
+It is also important to keep the number of loaded chunks to a minimum for rendering performance.

+A simple approach to loading chunks is simply to load a number of uniformly sized chunks around the player

+### Octree Based LOD